Last-Mile Delivery Is Game Changer in Industrial Sector, Says SIOR President

 While we’re seeing lots of those 1 million-square-foot buildings still go up, slowly in the big cities we are seeing a dynamic shift toward the last mile of delivery.
 They’re taking older, in-city warehouses and beginning to convert them — even if they’re multi-story — into storage depots to be able to deliver product the same day to customers.

-And that’s just beginning to emerge.
+That’s just beginning to emerge.
 It’s going to happen in the big cities first, but it’s going to start infiltrating some of the other mid-size cities over a period of time.
-It’s crazy, but consumers have begun to expect things not just overnight, but same day in many instances, which is truly a different dynamic than what we’ve been used to.
+It’s crazy, but consumers have begun to expect items delivered not just overnight, but same day in many instances, which is truly a different dynamic than what we’ve been used to.

 REBO: Your company is based in Pennsylvania.
 Where do you see this trend occurring most visibly in Pennsylvania?